salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls/index.md

 [Read how to use the interactive content in this site](/post/howto-interactive-content).
 {{% /notice %}}

- If you're curious, there is a link in the References section to the original episode of <cite>Cosmos [^1]</cite> where the metaballs where used for the first time.
+ If you're curious, there is a link in the References section to the original episode of <cite>Cosmos [^1]</cite> where the metaballs were used for the first time.
 [^1]: Cosmos Ep.
 2. https://youtu.be/SYpYB2f9kGk?t=2419.
 To give an idea what we are talking about, the following is an example implementations I made in ShaderToy:

 2D Metaballs |